hserang/gatewayd-admin-seeds/README.md

     ```
     http://localhost:8080
     ```
+5. If you are using Chrome, install [Live Reload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) and click the Live Reload icon to activate live reloading when your files are modified and rebuilt.

-5. This application uses [React](http://facebook.github.io/react/docs/tutorial.html) views and [Backbone stores](http://www.toptal.com/front-end/simple-data-flow-in-react-applications-using-flux-and-backbone?utm_source=javascriptweekly&utm_medium=email) within the [Flux architecture](http://facebook.github.io/flux/docs/overview.html).
+6. This application uses [React](http://facebook.github.io/react/docs/tutorial.html) views and [Backbone stores](http://www.toptal.com/front-end/simple-data-flow-in-react-applications-using-flux-and-backbone?utm_source=javascriptweekly&utm_medium=email) within the [Flux architecture](http://facebook.github.io/flux/docs/overview.html).
 [React Router](https://github.com/rackt/react-router) is used for client-side routing.
 It also has Bootstrap styling supported with [React Bootstrap](http://react-bootstrap.github.io/).
+7. There is an app config file at **/app/scripts/shared/app-config.js** that allows you to set up the default host url and username if you want to expedite the login process.

-6. You can find the root of the of app at:
+8. You can find the root of the of app at:

     ```
     /app/scripts/main.jsx